LiteSpeed Cache - Privilege Escalation (CVE-2024-28000)

 CrowdSec has been tracking this vulnerability and its exploits since 24th of September 2025.

 CrowdSec network data shows that most actors exploiting CVE-2024-28000 rely on broad, untargeted scans with minimal filtering.
 The activity is largely automated and opportunistic in nature.
-Additionally, according to week-over-week analysis by CrowdSec, exploitation of CVE-2024-28000 is surging.
-Attack volumes are spiking well above historical norms, indicating widespread and escalating interest from threat actors.
-CVE-2024-28000 is currently experiencing high visibility and active exploitation across the internet.
+CrowdSec network telemetry also shows that exploitation of CVE-2024-28000 has significantly declined over the past week.
+Attack volumes are well below the long-term average, suggesting attackers are rapidly losing interest.
+The vulnerability appears to be falling out of active use across most threat landscapes.

 Exploitation